Tame fundamental groups of pure pairs and Abhyankar's lemma: Introduction

 Let us understand Abhyankar's lemma with a simple but already fundamental example.
 With notation as in \autoref{setup2}, assume that $R$ is regular (or just pure in the sense of \cite{CutkoskyPurity}) and $P=\Div f$.
 A finite cover $R \subset S$ with $S$ a normal local domain is tamely ramified with respect to $P$ if $R_f \subset S_f$ is \'etale and the generic field extension $K(S)/K(R)$ is tamely ramified with respect to the DVR $R_{(f)}$.
 An example of such an extension is a Kummer cover: $S=R[T]/(T^n-f)$ with $n$ prime to the characteristic.
 However, there may exist several non-Kummer tamely ramified covers; see \autoref{ex.TheCusp}.
 In general, the connected components of the pullback of a tamely ramified cover $R \subset S$ to $R_{(f)}^{\mathrm{sh}}$ must be Kummer covers and the converse holds provided that $R_f \subset S_f$ is \'etale; see \autoref{theo.serretameiskummer} and \autoref{lem.Lemma228GM71}.

-In the above setup, Abhyankar's establishes that if $R/f$ is regular, then any Galois tamely ramified cover of $R$ with respect to the prime divisor $\Div f$ is necessarily Kummer.
+In the above setup, Abhyankar's lemma establishes that if $R/f$ is regular, then any Galois tamely ramified cover of $R$ with respect to the prime divisor $\Div f$ is necessarily Kummer.
 One may then wonder for what singularities of $R/f$ Abhyankar's lemma hold.
-We shall see that Theorems B and C imply that, if $R/f$ is either KLT in characteristic zero or strongly $F$-regular in positive characteristic, then the statement of Abhyankar's lemma hold.
+We shall see that in the situation of Theorems B and C, if $R/f$ is either KLT in characteristic zero or strongly $F$-regular in positive characteristic, then the statement of Abhyankar's lemma hold.
 A simpler version of our partial generalization of Abhyankar's lemma is the following.
-For the more general statement see \autoref{cor.AbhyankarLemma} (keeping in mind \autoref{ex.Smoothambient} and \autoref{exSommothAmbientCharZero}).
+For the more general statement see \autoref{lem.THELEMMAFORABH} (keeping in mind \autoref{ex.Smoothambient} and \autoref{exSommothAmbientCharZero}).